sdss/datamodel/datamodel/products/md/mangaRss.md

 ---

 ## Changelog
-this changelog describes changes to the datamodel product and/or file structure
+Describes changes to the datamodel product and/or file structure from one release to another
  - WORK
    - from: MPL10
    - note: No changes